Does my project need to be reviewed by the IRB?

 All such studies involving internet technologies must ensure compliance with the principles of voluntary participation and informed consent, the anonymity and confidentiality of the participants, and address the potential risks to the human subjects involved.

-- ALL research with children, including adolescents, must be reviewed by the IRB committee.
+- All research with children, including adolescents, must be reviewed by the IRB committee.

 Children are considered a vulnerable research population.
 They are less able to give fully-informed consent with respect to the research involved.
 Safeguard procedures and considerations are, therefore, required by the Federal regulations for the review of research involving children.

 In almost all cases, written consent from a parent or legal guardian must be obtained if the research involves children under the age of 18.
-Click here for a sample parent permission form (login required).

 - Even in the case where a project is not subject for review, the instructor/faculty member is responsible to uphold all applicable (e.g., American Psychology Association, American Counseling Association, National Institute of Health, etc.) ethical standards and guidelines in course-related research activities when it comes to the treatment of human subjects.